symfony/symfony-docs/security/user_checkers.rst

 are not met, throw an exception which extends the :class:`Symfony\\Component\\Security\\Core\\Exception\\AccountStatusException` class.
 Consider using :class:`Symfony\\Component\\Security\\Core\\Exception\\CustomUserMessageAccountStatusException`,
-which extends ``AccountStatusException`` and allows to customize the error message displayed to the user::
+which extends ``AccountStatusException`` and allows you to customize the error message displayed to the user::

     namespace App\Security;